-20% or less (weight%) within it or on the surface of it D 2 Acidic foods Foods having a pH 4.6 or less within it or on the surface of it 4% acetic acid (volume%) D3 Alcoholic foods Beverages with an alcohol content of 1% or more (volume%) within it or on the surface of it 20% ethanol (volume%) D4 Milk and dairy products Foods with fat content of less than 20% (weight%) within it or on the surface of it, among foods subject to Article 2 of Ministerial Ordinance on Milk and Milk products Concerning Compositional Standards, Etc. (Ordinance of the Ministry of Welfare, No.52, 1951; hereinafter refer to as Ministerial Ordinance on Milks).
-50% ethanol (volume%) D5 Oils, fats, and fatty foods Foods with fat content of 20% or more (weight%) within it or on the surface of it (including those subject to Article 2 of Ministerial Ordinance on Milks and not falling under D 4) Vegetable oil ^{2}
+20% or less (weight%) within it or

+on the surface of it

+D_2 Acidic foods Foods having a pH 4.6 or less 4% acetic acid

+within it or on the surface of it (volume%)

+D 3 Alcoholic foods Beverages with an alcohol content 20% ethanol

+of 1% or more (volume%) within it (volume%)

+or on the surface of it

+D4 Milk and dairy Foods with fat content of less than 50% ethanol

+products 20% (weight%) within it or on the (volume%)

+surface of it, among foods subject

+to Article 2 of Ordinance on Milk

+and Milk products Concerning

+Compositional Standards, Etc.

+(Ordinance of the Ministry of

+Welfare, No.52, 1951; hereinafter

+refer to as Ordinance on Milks).

+D_5 Oils, fats, and Foods with fat content of 20% or Vegetable oil ^{2}

+fatty foods more (weight%) within it or on the

+surface of it (including those

+subject to Article 2 of Ordinance on

+Milks and not falling under D4)

-1: Applicable when ACP are used only for dried foods (D{1sub}) among ordinary foods (D_1)
+1: Applicable when ACP are used only for dried foods (D{1sub}) among ordinary foods (D1)